flosfor/pvbs/readme.txt

  - or -

 2) Run PVBS.exe
-(Stand-alone .exe; can be run without Matlab license, but does require Matlab Runtime, and slower than running directly from Matlab IDE)
+(Stand-alone executable that can be run without a licensed copy of Matlab; still requires Matlab Runtime (MCR), and slower than running PVBS.m from Matlab IDE)
 (Matlab runtime: https://www.mathworks.com/products/compiler/matlab-runtime.html)